Do Leaf Blowers Damage Plants And What Are The Risks?

 Leaf blowers have been proven to damage plants, but they are still widely used across the globe.

-One of the reasons why people use leaf blowers today is that they reduce pollution and make things safer for one’s self and others.
+One of the reasons people use leaf blowers today is that they reduce pollution and make things safer for themselves and others.

-Atmospheric particulate matter is created by cars, factories so leaf blowers help battles this problem as well as curb dust in some ways.
+Atmospheric particulate matter is created by cars and factories, so leaf blowers help battle this problem as well as curb dust in some ways.

-Leaf blowers are causing considerable noise and vibration which can be audible for up to 800 metres away on calm windless days or about 50 metres away on a busy-travel day.
+Leaf blowers are causing considerable noise and vibration, which can be audible up to 800 metres away on calm windless days or about 50 metres away on a busy-travel day.

 A person would use a leaf blower in order to clear leaves or garbage from their property.